LLNL/fastcam/README.md

 ## Performance

 FastCAM is not only fast, but it is more accurate than most methods.
-The following is a list or [ROAR/KAR](https://arxiv.org/abs/1806.10758) scores for different methods along with notes about performance.
+The following is a list or [ROAR/KAR](https://arxiv.org/abs/1806.10758) ImageNet scores for different methods along with notes about performance.
 In gray is the total ROAR/KAR score.
 Higher is better.
 The last line is the score for the combined map you see here.

 ![The Scores](https://raw.githubusercontent.com/LLNL/fastcam/master/mdimg/roar_kar.png)

-## How does it work?
+## How Does it Work?

 ![What makes it tick](https://raw.githubusercontent.com/LLNL/fastcam/master/mdimg/ResNet_w_Salmaps_2.jpg)